sideroad/recipe/README.md

 ## Overview

-- Resolving libraries dependencies (AMD)
+- Resolving libraries dependencies (Such as AMD, But It does not use `define` API)
 - Avoiding browser cache without using cache manifest when you update libraries
 - Multiple charset setting each script
 - Parallel script downloads

-I strongly recommend to use [grunt-recipe](https://github.com/sideroad/grunt-recipe/)

 ## Prepare to cook

 ### Preparing dependencies, version script
-Before using this plugins, please setting grunt-recipe and make recipe.version.js, recipe.dependencies.js
+Before using this plugins, please install [grunt-recipe](https://github.com/sideroad/grunt-recipe/) then make recipe.version.js, recipe.dependencies.js

 ### Preparing menu for each page